ExpediaGroup/graphql-kotlin/website/docs/schema-generator/federation/federated-schemas.md

 }
 ```

-#### Extended Schema
+### Extended Subgraph

 Extended federated GraphQL schemas provide additional functionality to the types already exposed by other GraphQL
 services.
 In the example below, `Product` type is extended to add new `reviews` field to it.
 Primary key needed to
 instantiate the `Product` type (i.e. `id`) has to match the `@key` definition on the base type.
 Since primary keys are
 defined on the base type and are only referenced from the extended type, all of the fields that are part of the field
 set specified in `@key` directive have to be marked as `@external`.
 Finally, we also need to specify an "entry point"
 for the federated type - we need to create a FederatedTypeResolver that will be used to instantiate the federated
 `Product` type when processing federated queries.

 ```kotlin